Functional gastrointestinal disorder: Classification

 Terms such as functional colonic disease (or functional bowel disorder) refer in medicine to a group of bowel disorders which are characterized by chronic abdominal complaints without a structural or biochemical cause that could explain symptoms.
 Other functional disorders relate to other aspects of the process of digestion.

 The consensus review process of meetings and publications organised by the Rome Foundation, known as the Rome process, has helped to define the functional gastrointestinal disorders.
 Successively, the Rome I, Rome II, Rome III and Rome IV proposed consensual classification system and terminology, as recommended by the Rome Coordinating Committee.
 These now include classifications appropriate for adults, children and neonates/toddlers.

-The current ROME IV classification, published in 2016, is as follows:
+The current ROME IV classification, published in 2016, is as follows using A to H groupings: